Featured Image: @ig4len

 One of the best things about Monrovia Falls is that it flows almost year-round.
-Then, of course, you have the gorgeous hike with a trail that’s mostly shaded by a canopy of trees, sweeping views and deer frolicking through the land.
+Then, of course, you have the gorgeous hike with a mostly shaded trail by a canopy of trees, sweeping views, and deer frolicking through the land.
 Bears have also been spotted wandering through the woodland.

 200 North Canyon Boulevard, Monrovia, CA 91016.
 See it on Google maps.

 11. Cooper Canyon Falls [Temporarily closed]

 Getting to Cooper Canyon Falls isn’t a complicated task.
 You have to start at the Buckhorn Campground and take the Burkhart Trail!
 The water isn’t deep, but considering how refreshing the water will feel on a warm summer’s day – you’ll probably be able to figure something out.